paper supplementary material

 Text Prompt

-a beautiful girl smiled and ran away A rocket is flying to the sky a boy in purple is skiing on the snow
+An aircraft is moving on the water A rocket is flying to the sky a boy in purple is skiing on the snow

 fps=3